OpenSSE/crypto-tk/README.md

 The scons script takes the following options:

-*  `no_aesni`: toggle the use of Intel's AES NI, which, when available, offer a huge speed up to the computation of AES. `no_aesni=1` disables the instructions.
-They are enabled by default.

 *  `rsa_impl`: choose the RSA implementation.
 Available options are `rsa_impl=mbedTLS` and `rsa_impl=OpenSSL`. `mbedTLS` is the default option, and corresponds to the embedded implementation. `OpenSSL` requires OpenSSL's `libcrypto` to be available.

 *  `static_relic`: choose to link between the static or the dynamic version of RELIC.
 This options is needed because RELIC's build script names the static library `relic_s` instead of `relic`.
 Use `static_relic=0` to link against the dynamic library, and `static_relic=1` for the static one.
 Uses the dynamic library by default.